When Does Multi-Agent Collaboration Help? An Entropy Perspective: Deep Analysis

-Overall, \textbf{entropy-performance relationships are task-aware}: simple tasks demand rapid convergence to low, stable entropy, whereas medium and hard tasks benefit from moderate average entropy but are harmed by peak or dispersed uncertainty.
-This reveals that harder problems require more exploratory reasoning, yet uncontrolled entropy spikes remain universally detrimental.
-Additionally, \textbf{extended reasoning consistently improves MAS performance on hard tasks}, with trajectory length strongly predictive of success (\(\bar{I} \ge 0.75\), \(\rho \ge 0.63\)).
-This aligns with findings in LLM reinforcement learning, where longer reasoning chains reflect stronger underlying reasoning capabilities~\citep{longcot-iclr25,longcot-survey-arxiv25}.
 Beyond per-dataset analyses, we examine the two most important entropy features across all models and datasets: round-1 maximum agent entropy and average entropy of agents' outputs during problem solving.
-Figure~\ref{fig:dataset-arch-analysis}(a) shows that harder tasks exhibit wider SHAP value distributions and benefit from moderate average entropy, whereas high early uncertainty consistently harms performance.
+Figure~\ref{fig:dataset-arch-analysis}a shows that harder tasks exhibit wider SHAP value distributions and benefit from moderate average entropy, whereas high early entropy consistently harms performance.
 In contrast, easier datasets gain little from higher entropy.
-Figure~\ref{fig:dataset-arch-analysis}(b) further reveals that as dataset accuracy declines, from 82\% on \texttt{GSM8K} to 25\% on \texttt{AIME25}, both entropy features increase in magnitude and dispersion, with round-1 max entropy showing the strongest sensitivity to task difficulty.
-This suggests that difficult problems not only induce higher uncertainty, but also amplify inter-agent disagreement, making early entropy control increasingly critical as task complexity grows.
-Finally, these results show that \textbf{MAS succeeds by reasoning more while keeping uncertainty low and consistent across agents}.
+Figure~\ref{fig:dataset-arch-analysis}b further reveals that as dataset accuracy declines, from 82\% on \texttt{GSM8K} to 25\% on \texttt{AIME25}, both entropy features increase in magnitude and dispersion, with round-1 max entropy showing the strongest sensitivity to task difficulty.
+This suggests that difficult problems not only induce higher entropy, but also amplify inter-agent disagreement, making early entropy control increasingly critical as task complexity grows.
+Finally, these results show that \textbf{MAS succeeds by reasoning more while keeping entropy low and consistent across agents}.
 We provide further analysis in Appendix~\ref{app:diff_tasks}, and visualize token-level entropy trajectories across different model families and datasets in Appendix~\ref{app:case_study}.
+These patterns generalize to agentic tasks with external tools: tool-call entropy negatively predicts accuracy (mirroring sample-level entropy in reasoning), while step-level features show that the \emph{first reasoning step} dominates the round-1 predictive signal, thus underscoring the critical role of early-stage entropy control (Appendix~\ref{app:agentic_task}).